OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-When Kenji Mizoguchi was a child at the beginning of the twentieth century, his fourteen year old sister was put up for adoption and eventually forced to become a geisha.
-The event was to have a profound influence on his life, opinions and films, many of which were concerned with the struggles and brutalities faced by women in Japan.
-He is therefore considered to be amongst the very first feminist directors.
-Although he worked extensively in the silent era of cinema, almost all of Mizoguchi’s films from this period were lost or destroyed; he is most well known in the West for his later, post-war works The Life of Oharu and Ugetsu, which won the Silver Lion for Best Direction at the Venice Film Festival in 1953.
-Mizoguchi is famous for his ‘one scene one shot’ approach to film making, born out of his love for theatre, a style which was considered antiquated at the time: filming scenes from a distance in long, single, elegant takes, eschewing close-ups and fast cuts.
+When Mizoguchi was a child at the beginning of the twentieth century, his 14-year-old sister was put up for adoption and eventually forced to become a geisha.
+The event was to have a profound influence on his life, opinions, and films, many of which were concerned with the struggles and brutalities faced by Japanese women.
+Mizoguchi is famous for his ‘one scene, one shot’ approach – which was born out of his love for theatre – filming scenes from a distance in long, single, elegant takes, and eschewing close-ups and fast cuts.

-Akira Kurosawa is the director most responsible for bringing the cinema of Japan to a Western audience, starting with his breakthrough picture Rashomon in 1950.
-This is the story of a single, horrible crime recounted four times by four different people – each tainting the account with their own interests.
-Both structurally and aesthetically innovative, the film won the Golden Lion at the Venice Film Festival in 1951.
-He is perhaps best known for the samurai films, Yojimbo and Seven Samurai, both of which helped to establish many of the conventions of the modern action film – Yojimbo would be remade in the West as A Fistful of Dollars and Seven Samurai as The Magnificent Seven (the Pixar animation A Bug’s Life is also an extended homage to Seven Samurai).
-He directed in a wide range of differing genres, however – from the Macbeth adaptation Throne of Blood to intimate, modern-set dramas such as Ikiru.
-Kurosawa kept directing right up to his death in 1998.
+Kurosawa is the director most responsible for bringing Japanese cinema to a Western audience, starting with his breakthrough picture Rashomon in 1950.
+He is best known for the samurai films, Yojimbo and Seven Samurai, both of which established many of the conventions of the modern action film.
+Seven Samurai has twice been remade as The Magnificent Seven and Yojimbo as A Fistful of Dollars.
+The Pixar animation A Bug’s Life is also an extended homage to Seven Samurai.

-After a tumultuous early life, including a stint in prison for robbery while involved with gangs in Tokyo, Koji Wakamatsu rose to become the most well-known and respected director working in the Japanese ‘pink film’ exploitation genre in the 1960s.
-His films were violent, sadistic, pornographic and produced on shoestring budgets, but were also aesthetically and politically daring; his 1969 film Go, Go Second Time Virgin was praised for its low-budget stylistic flourishes and its overt political and social criticism – including criticising the misogyny of its own genre.
-Later in his life, he moved out of exploitation but continued to make radically political films such as United Red Army and the Golden Bear nominated Caterpillar, which criticised the militarism of World War II Japan.
+After a tumultuous early life, including Tokyo gang membership and a stint in prison for robbery, Wakamatsu rose to become the most famous and respected director working in the 1960s “pink film” exploitation genre.
+His cheaply made films were violent, sadistic, and pornographic.
+He later moved away from exploitation to make radical political films such as United Red Army and the Golden Bear-nominated Caterpillar, which criticised Japanese militarism during World War II.

-The iconoclastic and experimental filmmaker Nagisa Oshima infamously hated the grouping of his work into the Japanese New Wave category as a whole, but his films do share many themes and motifs with others in the movement: the use of outcasts as protagonists, the direct and radical confrontation of social norms and the exploration of taboo subjects.
-His 1976 film In the Realm of the Senses was an explicit exploration of eroticism, power and violence, featuring unsimulated sex scenes, and was banned in many countries.
-The film had to be officially listed as a French production, and developed and edited in France to avoid Japan’s censorship laws.
-Oshima’s films often drew comparisons between the approbation of the sexual deviances depicted in films like In the Realm of the Senses and Empire of Passion, and the wide mainstream acceptance in Japan of racism and social injustice, explored in The Catch and Death by Hanging.
+The iconoclastic experimental filmmaker Nagisa Oshima hated the grouping of his work into the Japanese New Wave, but his films do share many themes and motifs with other directors in the movement: the use of outcasts as protagonists, the direct confrontation of social norms, and the exploration of taboo subjects.
+The sexual deviances Oshima depicted in films like In the Realm of the Senses and Empire of Passion has often been likened to racism and social injustice, which he explored in The Catch and Death by Hanging.

-The animator Hayao Miyazaki is Japan’s most successful filmmaker, and is also one of its most successful cultural exports.
-His 2001 film Spirited Away – about a young girl exploring a bizarre fantasy realm to find a cure for her parents’ sudden metamorphosis into pigs – broke Titanic’s box office records in Japan and won the Academy Award for Best Animated Feature in 2003.
-It was the international breakout moment for his studio, Ghibli, after almost twenty years of producing hand-animated feature-length films, predominantly aimed at children, but with sophisticated themes about humanity’s relationship with its environment, the transition into adulthood and the fuzzy boundaries between good and evil.
-Standing in contrast to the black-and-white morality of most films for children, his antagonists are often sympathetic characters led by mistakes or confusion into inadvertent destruction, while his protagonists play roles of peacemaking or mediation rather than confrontation.
+Animator Miyazaki is Japan’s most commercially successful filmmaker and one of its top cultural exports.
+His 2001 film Spirited Away – about a young girl exploring a bizarre fantasy realm to find a cure for her parents’ sudden metamorphoses into pigs – broke Titanic’s box-office record in Japan and won the Oscar for Best Animated Feature in 2003.
+Opposing the simplistic morality of most children’s films, his work features antagonists who are either sympathetic or have been inadvertently led by mistakes or confusion into committing destructive acts.
+His protagonists are more invested in peacemaking and mediation than confrontation.